What is the “grandparent scam”?

 This might not sound like something you would fall for.
 And most people don’t.
 But these scammers only need it to work a small percent of the time to make a lot of money.
 And they are really good at it.
 Also, it’s not just you that is at risk.
 Maybe someone in your family could fall prey to it even though you wouldn’t.

-It’s safest to remove yourself from data broker databases and recommend this to your family members as well.
+remove yourself from data broker databases and recommend this to your family members as well.